instantink/image_compare/README.md

 ## Installation

-Add this line to your application"s Gemfile:
+Add this line to your application's Gemfile:

 ```ruby
 gem "image_compare"